PhrozenIO/PsyloDbg/README.md

 # PsyloDbg

-PsyloDbg is a fast-growing user-friendly **Windows Debugger** entirerly coded in Delphi.
+PsyloDbg is a fast-growing and user-friendly open-source Windows Debugger entirely coded in Delphi.

-The main goal of this project is to offer to Malware analysts another tool to short their response time during Malware analysis.
+The main goal of this project is to offer to Malware analysts another tool to short their response time during their analysis process.

-The project will grow in feature progressively (depending on my free time), see bellow list of expected features.
+The project is still in very early stage, it is expected to grow in feature progressively.

 ## Debugger Features